Zafar Ishaq Ansari

-Zafar Ishaq Ansari (ﻇﻔﺮ اسحاق انصاﺭﻯ; 27 December 1932 – 24 April 2016) was a scholar of Islamic Studies.
+Zafar Ishaq Ansari (ﻇﻔﺮ اسحاق انصاﺭﻯ; 27 December 1932 – 24 April 2016) was a scholar of Islamic studies.
 He was the Director General of the Islamic Research Institute of the International Islamic University.
-Previously, he was the President of the International Islamic University Islamabad.
+Previously, he was the president of the International Islamic University in Islamabad.

 Education and early life

-Ansari obtained his M.A. and PhD from the Institute of Islamic Studies, McGill University, Montreal, Canada in 1966.
+Born in Allahabad, Ansari obtained his M.A. and PhD from the Institute of Islamic Studies, McGill University, Montreal, Canada in 1966.
 His main thesis for his PhD program was titled "The Early Development of Fiqh in Kufah with special reference to the works of Abu Yusuf and Shaybani".

 Academic career

 He was the editor of the quarterly journal Islamic Studies.